ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-getting-started/index.md

 ---
-title: "Get Started With AG-Charts"
+title: "Get Started with ag-Charts"
 ---

 ag-Charts is an exciting new addition to the ag-Grid family, offering both integrated as well as standalone fully functional charting capabilities.